 2. Bruder EXP 4 Off Road Mini Camper

-The Bruder EXP 4 also features a floor plan with some kind of a sitting area, conveniently recessed into the sleeping area base.
+The Bruder EXP 4 also features a floor plan with a sitting area, conveniently recessed into the sleeping area base.
 Other features include a TV, internal USB charging connectors, a 105A gel battery, energy-efficient LED lighting, and a 100L internal body tank.

-The rest of the interior space is equipped with three large heavy-duty storage shelves, and there’s also a special area for clothes hangers.
+The rest of the interior space has three large heavy-duty storage shelves, and there’s also a special area for clothes hangers.

-Special attention should be given to EXP 4’s reduced weight – 1874 lbs and a new base on a heavy-duty sealed chassis with 17-inch Mickey Thompson discs, which already makes the model extremely interesting for off-road applications where the cross-country factor is essential.
+This camper weighs 1874 lbs and sits on a heavy-duty sealed chassis with 17-inch Mickey Thompson discs, which already makes the model appealing for overlanding enthusiasts.

 3. Intech Luna Lite Teardrop Camper

-For a long time, InTech has been pleasing all its users with quite interesting high-quality travel trailer models.
+InTech routinely pleases customers with their high-quality travel trailer models.
 The latest experimental teardrop camper models are particularly worth mentioning.

-Today the company has officially launched a new teardrop like model of the Luna Lite Trailer, which is a rather compact mini-camper, weighing less than 1543 lbs (700 kg), with a very wide range of amenities and comfort elements, including an air conditioning system, a large front window, full kitchen with a sink, 2-burner cooktop, 12V/120V 40 qt. fridge, LED lighting, upper/lower cabinets, a MaxxAir vent fan, and a 32″ TV.
-And if you think all this is not enough, the Luna Lite has something else up its sleeve.
+Although it’s small, it has a wide range of amenities and comfort elements.
+Features include an air conditioning system, full kitchen with a sink, 2-burner cooktop, 12V/120V 40 qt. fridge, LED lighting, upper/lower cabinets, a MaxxAir vent fan, and a 32″ TV.

 The trailer has a one-piece fiberglass roof, as well as insulated fiberglass panels which perfectly withstand heat and further protect the trailer from extreme weather conditions and other harmful external factors.
 As for the interior, it’s quite minimalistic but at the same time spacious – you have a quite spacious 60″ x 80″ sleeping space with a comfortable orthopedic mattress.
 The kitchen area is outside, at the rear, which is, basically, a really rational and useful solution.